Going Vegetarian on the HCG Diet: Ideas and Inspiration

 As in phase one, you shouldn’t expect to lose any more weight in this phase.
 As a vegetarian, however, you have some solid options available.
 Although typically, a person would not eat legumes during this phase, you can ask your doctor if an exception to the rule will still be effective.
 Also, you can eat full-fat dairy products, but, as we said earlier, make sure they’re organic to reduce the risk of side effects.

-- Breakfast: You can drink tea or coffee in whatever quantity your heart desires.
-With one tablespoon of milk (11 calories) max.
+- Breakfast: You can drink tea or coffee in whatever quantity your heart desires with one tablespoon of milk (11 calories) max.

-Of course, you can use Stevia to sweeten, since it’s the only sweetener that won’t slow the weight loss process down (unlike Truvia) since it has a total of 0 calories.
+Of course, you can use Stevia to sweeten since it’s the only sweetener that won’t slow the weight loss process down (unlike Truvia) since it has a total of 0 calories.

 - Lunch and Dinner: Try to choose ONLY one item from each food category.
 It’s preferable that you diversify the two meals.
 Don’t just eat the same thing twice a day.
+You can spice up your meals with an approved hCG salad dressing.

 - One Serving of Protein